Sdamirsa/TiLense-4BlackBox-VLM/README.md

 - Negar Golestani
 - Ali Soroush

 We are part of the Division of Data-Driven Decision Making (D3M) at the Icahn School of Medicine at Mount Sinai.
 For inquiries or collaboration, feel free to reach out to us at sdamirsa@gmail.com.

+_Images are provided by the Research Institute for Gastroenterology and Liver Diseases and the example images adhered to the ethical approval of Shahid Beheshti University of Medical Sciences (IR.SBMU.RIGLD.REC.1401.044)._

 </details>